Destinations Greece The Peloponnese

 2 hours' drive south to Costa Navarino

-InsiderThe "Seafront" rooms face the Ionian directly; the inland ones look at the carpark.
-2 hours' drive south to Costa Navarino if you're stitching them together.
+InsiderThe Seafront rooms face the Ionian directly; the inland ones look at the carpark.
+Two hours’ drive south to Costa Navarino if you’re stitching them together.

-A 19th-century stone trading house on the water at Gerolimenas in the deep Mani — one of the most atmospheric stays in the entire south.
-Vaulted rooms, terraces over a quiet bay, the small village outside the door.
-The booking for travellers who want to feel they've reached the end of something.
+A 19th-century stone trading house on the water at Gerolimenas in the deep Mani: vaulted rooms, terraces over a quiet bay, and the village right outside the door.

 What it's known for